discretize/discretize-guides/fractals/cliffside/index.md

 </Grid>

 <Tips>
     <Tip specialization="mesmer">At the start, immediately blink forward and use <Effect name="stealth"/> to prevent aggro from the mobs.
-Place a <Skill id="10197"/>, walk upstairs while the others kill the mobs and open the portal in front of the *Ankle Seals*.<br/>Afterwards, wait at the gate for the others to finish the two seals, then rush ahead and use <Skill id="29578"/> with <Skill id="10200"/> and teleport twice to reach the next level.<br/>Keep walking until you reach the last wooden board, then `/gg` as well.</Tip>
+Place a <Skill id="10197"/>, walk upstairs while the others kill the mobs and open the portal in front of the *Ankle Seals*.
+        Afterwards, wait at the gate for the others to finish the two seals, then rush ahead and use <Skill id="29578"/> with <Skill id="10200"/> and teleport twice to reach the next level.
+        Keep walking until you reach the last wooden board, then `/gg` as well.</Tip>
     <Tip specialization="elementalist">Place a <Skill id="5516"/> near the next corridor to speed things up for the Mesmer.</Tip>
 </Tips>